-Yet esco didn't take the easy option in 2006 when choosing the software for its warehouse management upgrade.
-Only after a thorough analysis of the alternatives did Manfred Eberl, Head of Open-Cast Production and Logistics at esco (Bernburg, Germany), green-light the project: "In terms of functionality and orientation, SAP Extended Warehouse Management is an exact match for the SAP-driven supply chain management strategy pursued by the K+S Group and esco.
+Yet esco didn't take the easy option when choosing the software for its warehouse management upgrade.
+Only after a thorough analysis of the alternatives did the Head of Open-Cast Production and Logistics at esco (Bernburg, Germany) green-light the project: "In terms of functionality and orientation, SAP Extended Warehouse Management is an exact match for the SAP-driven supply chain management strategy pursued by the K+S Group and esco.
 As an integral part of SAP SCM (SAP Supply Chain Management), the application offers everything required for a consolidated approach to process control, operating on a uniform platform."

 To date, esco has been using standalone applications for warehouse control and automation, material flow control, warehouse management and SAP ERP (SAP Enterprise-Resource-Planning).

 In contrast, SAP Extended Warehouse Management (SAP EWM) bundles warehouse management and material flow control into a single, homogenous platform.
 Direct control of the stacker cranes

 and mechanical conveying units from within the SAP system was the clear objective here – with no other interfaces.
 This is the option offered by the Material Flow System (MFS) integrated into SAP EWM (SAP Extended Warehouse Management): the MFS enables the direct interfacing of conveyor systems with SAP Extended Warehouse Management (SAP EWM) via a programmable logic controller (PLC).
 And so the direct control system using this powerful material flow component then experienced its world premiere in Bernburg.
 Merely 9 months passed between the detailed spec phase and the go-live in the Salzland district of Magdeburg's Börde region.